Trail running

 Approach

-For the 1st Stage Via Valais : Take the A9/E62 motorway to Martigny, then continue on the Grand-Saint-Bernard/route 21 via Sembrancher to Le Châble.
-It is advisable to use public transport however as this is a multi-leg route that ends in Zermatt.
+For the 1st stage of Via Valais: Take the A9/E62 motorway to Martigny, then continue on the Grand-Saint-Bernard Route/Route 21 via Sembrancher to Le Châble.
+However, it is advisable to use public transport, as this is a multi-stage run that ends in Zermatt.

 Parking